cnanders/cordova-3-android-video/README.md

 # cordova-3-android-video

-A Cordova 3.x compatible version of https://github.com/macdonst/VideoPlayer with CLI installation.
+A Cordova 3.x compatible version of https://github.com/macdonst/VideoPlayer.
 This makes it possible to play HTML5 videos in a Cordova/PhoneGap Android application.

 ### Installation
 1. Create your cordova project if you haven't already